 - Make sure to use vinegar in the rinse cycle.

-Because these mixes are at least 20 years old (I’m going from memory here), the problem might be isolated to newer appliances?
-How much water is used to flush & rinse the items?
+Because these recipes are at least 20 years old (I’m going from memory here), the problem might be isolated to newer appliances?
+How much water is used rinsing/washing the items?
 I’m not sure.
-I would suggest you watch carefully when first trying them to see if they leave a powdery residue (there are tips below that might help with that).
+I would suggest you watch carefully when first trying them to see if they leave a powdery trace (there are tips below that might help with that).

 Update #2: Lots of readers have offered their tried-and-true recipes and shared tips in the comments area, here are several that stand out: